mochi-neko/oaapi/README.md

 #[tokio::main]
 async fn main() -> anyhow::Result<()> {
     // 1.
-Create a client, e.g. with API key loaded from the environment variable: `OPENAI_API_KEY`. let client = Client::from_env()?;
+Create a client with the API key from the environment variable: "OPENAI_API_KEY" let client = Client::from_env()?;
+    // or specify the API key directly.
+    // let client = Client::new(oaapi::ApiKey::new("OPENAI_API_KEY"), None, None);

     // 2.
 Create a request body parameters. let request_body = CompletionsRequestBody {